maximumstock/poe-currency-flip-planner/README.md

   to convert all currency that was acquired in the previous step

 ## Installation
+I highly recommend using [Pipenv](https://github.com/pypa/pipenv) for managing Python projects and their dependencies.

 I use Python >=3.7 for everything.
 I haven't tried running it with different versions.
-You can install all dependencies by running `pip install -r requirements.txt`.
+You can install all dependencies by running `pipenv install`.

 ## Tests
 I wrote a few simple unit tests to make the data fetching and parsing, graph